 There may be a case when the user tries to execute a parallel query but there is not enough CPU available.

 Adding dynamic workers at this stage will provide no benefits - instead, it may add overhead due to context switching.

-Fujitsu Enterprise Postgres takes into consideration the current CPU load when deciding on the number of workers for parallel query.
+Fujitsu Enterprise Postgres checks the available CPU resources when determining the number of workers for a parallel query.